 RTSP is accomplished using TBLRD (table read) and TBLWT (table write) instructions.

-With RTSP, the user may erase program memory, 32 instructions (96 bytes) at a time and can write program memory data, 32 instructions (96 bytes) at a time.
+With RTSP, the user may erase and program 32 instructions (96 bytes) at a time.

 6.3 Table Instruction Operation Summary

 The TBLRDL and the TBLWTL instructions are used to read or write to bits<15:0> of program memory.
 TBLRDL and TBLWTL can access program memory in Word or Byte mode.